 Where to Stay in Porto

 Porto has a lot of budget-friendly hostels that are comfortable, social, and clean.
-There’s a really get hostel scene here.
+The hostel scene here is really good.
 Here are my top places to stay in Porto:

 How to Get Around Porto